How to avoid the sludge practices your customers hate

 Understanding sludge practices

-While these issues affect everyone, they disproportionately impact vulnerable individuals, including those with low literacy or numeracy skills, English as a second language, learning differences, or experiencing mental health challenges.
-Sludge practices directly contradict the principles of Consumer Duty, which requires financial firms to act in good faith, avoid foreseeable harm and empower customers to manage their finances.
+While these issues affect everyone, they disproportionately impact vulnerable individuals, including those with low literacy or numeracy skills, English as a second language, learning differences, or those experiencing mental health challenges.

 Under Consumer Duty, firms have a responsibility to: